Alejandro-houlu/PastPort/data/sperm_whale/sperm_whale_noaa.md

 ####  In Search of Atlantic Northern Shrimp
 Survey

-Research
-####  EcoFOCI Cruise - Post 4
-Research

 View More
 Last updated by NOAA Fisheries on 05/27/2025
 ## Documents
 Document
-###   Biological Opinion National Marine Fisheries Service Permits Division Hoonah Marine Industrial Dock, Hoonah, Alaska
-This opinion considers the effects of in-water pile driving of steel piles and the placement of… Alaska
+###   Biological Opinion (NMFS), Bureau of Land Management National Petroleum Reserve-Alaska Integrated Activity Plan and Arctic National Wildlife Refuge Coastal Plain Oil and Gas Lease Program, North Slope, Alaska
+The proposed action would make available specific areas of the NPR-A and Coastal Plain for lease… Alaska
 Document
-###   Biological Opinion National Marine Fisheries Service, Alaska Region, Sustainable Fisheries Division Fishery Management Plan for the Groundfish Fisheries of the Gulf of Alaska
-Endangered Species Act (ESA) Section 7(a)(2) Biological Opinion for Biological Opinion National… Alaska
+###   Biological Opinion (NMFS), US Army Corps of Engineers, Turnagain Marine Construction, Seward Cruise Ship Passenger Dock Expansion, Seward, Alaska
+This opinion considers the effects of in-water pile driving of steel piles, dredging and the… Alaska
 Document
-###   Biological Opinion National Marine Fisheries Service, Office of Protected Resources, Permits and Conservation Division, USCG Dock Construction, Seward and Sitka, Alaska
+###   Biological Opinion NMFS Office of Protected Resources, Permits and Conservation Division, Whittier Small Boat Harbor, Whittier, Alaska
-Endangered Species Act (ESA) Section 7(a)(2) Biological Opinion for National Marine Fisheries… Alaska
+This opinion considers the effects of in-water pile driving of steel piles and the removal and… Alaska
 Document
-###   Biological Opinion U.S. Army Corps of Engineers Sitka CBS GPIP Vessel Haulout Project, Sitka, Alaska
-Endangered Species Act (ESA) Section 7(a)(2) Biological Opinion for United States Army Corps of… Alaska
+###   Biological Opinion Federal Transit Administration, Angoon Ferry Terminal, Angoon, Alaska
+This opinion considers the effects of in-water pile driving of steel piles and the removal of… Alaska
 More Documents
 * * *